RackHD/on-imagebuilder/README.md

 ### Bootstrap process

-The docker images produced by these scripts are intended to be netbooted and run in RAM.
+The images produced by these scripts are intended to be netbooted and run in RAM.
 The typical flow for how these images are used/booted is this:

 - Netboot `RacherOS`(kernel and initrd) via PXE/iPXE